Distributionally Robust Joint Chance-Constrained Optimization for Networked Microgrids Considering Contingencies and Renewable Uncertainty: Introduction

-The approximation-based method is to decompose an intractable JCC problem into a series of tractable SCCs, then approximate individual violation rates.
-The simplest approximation method, termed \textit{Bonferroni Approximation}, assumes that all individual violation rates are the same and equal to the joint violation rate divided by the number of individual constraints, proposed first in \cite{Nemirovski2006}.
-This approximation has an extremely conservative assumption that neglects the intersections of constraints and treats all constraints without any difference.
-In this case, the solution conservativeness increases as the number of individual constraints increases\cite{Zymler2013}.
-To reduce the solution conservativeness, ref. \cite{Baker2019} identifies all intersections of constraints using machine learning classification and obtained around 5\% result improvement, compared to \textit{Bonferroni Approximation} as the baseline.
-Ref. \cite{Chen2010, Sun2014a} approximate the JCC to conditional value-at-risk (CVaR) constraints and introduce a scaling factor to control the tightness of the approximation.
-The improvement benchmarked against \textit{Bonferroni Approximation} is around 8-12\%.
+The approximation-based method is decomposing an intractable JCC problem into a series of tractable SCCs, then approximating individual violation rates.
+The simplest approximation method, termed the \textit{Bonferroni Approximation}, assumes that all individual violation rates are the same and equal to the joint violation rate divided by the number of individual constraints, proposed first in \cite{Nemirovski2006}.
+This approximation has an extremely conservative assumption that neglects the intersections of constraints and treats all constraints equally.
+In this case, the solution conservativeness increases with the number of individual chance constraints\cite{Zymler2013}.
+To reduce the solution conservativeness, ref. \cite{Baker2019} identifies all intersections of constraints using machine learning classification and obtained around 5\% result improvement, compared to the \textit{Bonferroni Approximation} as the baseline.
+Refs. \cite{Chen2010, Sun2014a} approximate the JCC to conditional value-at-risk (CVaR) constraints and introduce a scaling factor to control the tightness of the approximation.
+The improvement benchmarked against the \textit{Bonferroni Approximation} is around 8-12\%.
 However, none of the previous papers try to allocate the optimized violation rates for each constraint.
-Ref. \cite{Baker2019} concludes it is challenging to find the optimal rates.
-Also, ref. \cite{Xie2019} theoretically proves that a JCC problem with the optimized individual violation rates, termed \textit{optimized Bonferroni Approximation}, is a strongly NP-hard problem and cannot be solved directly.
+Ref. \cite{Baker2019} concludes these optimal violation rates are challenging to find.
+Furthermore, ref. \cite{Xie2019} theoretically proves that a JCC problem with the optimized individual violation rates, termed the \textit{optimized Bonferroni Approximation}, is a strongly NP-hard problem.

 This paper makes the following contributions which together address the aforementioned challenges: